The application process for 2020 has been completed, no further applications will be accepted this year.

 - A U.S. Passport OR

-- An Oregon Driver’s License/I.D. card AND your U.S. Birth Certificate OR
+- An unexpired Driver’s License/I.D. card AND your U.S. Birth Certificate OR

-- An Oregon Driver’s License/I.D. card AND your proof of Permanent U.S. Residency
+- An unexpired Driver’s License/I.D. card AND your proof of Permanent U.S. Residency

 |Family Size||Minimum Monthly Income||Maximum Monthly Income|